icub-tech-iit/cad-libraries/README.md

 # cad-libraries
 In this repository we store the CAD libraries and the PTC Creo configuration files.
 You have to use it to work with all iCub-tech CAD project.
-Please follow following rules before use the repository
+Please read the following rules before using the repository.

 ## Rules
-- Only  authorized can modify all files in the repository
+- Changes in this repository must be requested through pull requests from personal forks
-- Before to modify the library parts , it's mandatory open a issue request.
-Following all request you can open
+- In order to modify the libraries it's mandatory to open a dedicated issue request.
+Here a list of all requests that can be opened:
   - New/Modification electronic CAD part
- - New/Modification mechanical CAD parts
+  - New/Modification mechanical CAD part
- - creation/Modification electronic board
+  - Creation/Modification of an electronic board
   - generic issue
-- All CAD parts must be saved with "EDU converter" license
+- All CAD parts must be saved with `COMMERCIAL` license
-- it's forbidden save in this repository parts with copyright or MBO
+- It's forbidden to commit parts subject to copyright or MBO